Hubbell Inc Annual Shareholders Meeting Transcript

-At this time, I'd like to introduce Bill Sperry, Hubbell's Senior Vice President and Chief Financial Officer; and Kathy Lane, Hubbell's Vice President and Acting General Counsel and Secretary joining me upfront here.
+At this time, I'm joined at this virtual meeting by Gerben Bakker, Hubbell's President and Chief Executive Officer and also a Director; Bill Sperry, Hubbell's Executive Vice President and Chief Financial Officer; and Katie Lane, Hubbell's Vice President, General Counsel and Secretary.

-I'd also like to introduce each of the nominees for Director of the company who are seated in the audience.
-If you'll stand when I introduce you.
-Carlos Cardoso, Anthony Guzzi, Neal Keating, Bonnie Lind, our newest director; John Malloy, Judy Marks, John Russell and Steven Shawley.
+Also joining us at this virtual meeting are each of the nominees for director of the company; Gerben Bakker, Carlos Cardoso, Anthony Guzzi, Rhett Hernandez, Neal Keating, Bonnie Lind, Jo

-Also with us today is Marco Carducci, partnered with PricewaterhouseCoopers LLP; and [Patricia H

 Hubbell Inc Annual Shareholders Meeting Transcript